Alumni-Universe/alumni-app/README.md

 It is also possible to download the repo as a .zip.

 When running the code in Visual studio code, please don't forget to run `npm i` or `npm install` to install the necessary packages.
+It is also crucial to keep in mind that the project will not run properly without the backend repo - It is recommended to set up the backend before working on the frontend.

 ## Creators